IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 The primary use-case for this application is as a Prometheus metrics exporter to provide time series displays using Grafana.
 It is meant to be used as a Streams Application Metrics exporter.
 It is not meant to monitor the internal system services of IBM Streams.
-This application improves performance over per-job metric scraping by periodically pulling all job metrics (via the JMX Server HTTP callbacks) and caching them.
+This application improves performance over per-job metric scraping by periodically (optionally on-demand) pulling all job metrics (via the JMX Server HTTP callbacks) and caching them.
 Users can use the REST endpoints (including Prometheus endpoint) to get metrics and status of specific jobs.

+The service can be configured with periodic refresh (refresh rate > 0) or on-demand refresh (refresh rate == 0) when the HTTP/HTTPS endpoints are accessed.

 The REST service supports HTTP and HTTPS with One-way SSL Authentication.